 In our link budget we also want to take into account miscellaneous losses.
 We will lump these together into one term, usually somewhere between 1 – 3 dB.
 Examples of miscellaneous losses:

 - Atmospheric Loss

 - Antenna pointing imperfections

-The plot below shows atmospheric loss in dB/km, over frequency (we will usually be < 40 GHz).
-If you take some time to understand the y-axis you’ll see that short range communications below 40 GHz, that are less than 1 km, have 1 dB or less of atmospheric loss, and thus we can usually ignore it.
-When atmospheric loss really comes into play is with satellite communications, where the signal has to travel many km through the air.
+The plot below shows atmospheric loss in dB/km over frequency (we will usually be < 40 GHz).
+If you take some time to understand the y-axis, you’ll see that short range communications below 40 GHz and less than 1 km have 1 dB or less of atmospheric loss, and thus we generally ignore it.
+When atmospheric loss really comes into play is with satellite communications, where the signal has to travel many km through the atmosphere.

 Signal Power Equation

-Overall it’s a pretty simple equation, we are just adding up gains/losses, some might not even consider it an equation at all.
-We usually show it in a table, similar to accounting, like this:
+Overall it’s an easy equation.
+We add up the gains and losses.
+Some might not even consider it an equation at all.
+We usually show the gains, losses, and total in a table, similar to accounting, like this: